Strange bug causes PS Vita and PS3 games to ‘expire’

 Some users, and Kotaku, note that the expiry date is just before the Unix Epoch, a system that counts the number of seconds since time began for Unix.
 That’s midnight GMT on January 1, 1970.

 It’s possible that some sort of glitch is affecting Sony's databases, and reverting a date back to Unix Epoch.
 And because the Unix Epoch is GMT, anyone living west of the U.K. will end up being served the date December 31, 1969.
-It’s a well documented glitch (opens in new tab), though why it’s suddenly affected the PS3 and PS Vita catalogues isn’t clear.
+It’s a well documented glitch, though why it’s suddenly affected the PS3 and PS Vita catalogues isn’t clear.

 Unfortunately, this is just fueling some concerns that Sony is doing something to the PS3 and PS Vita storefronts.
-The company tried to shut them down last year, only backtracking after major uproar from users, and later removed the option to pay via credit card or PayPal, making it almost impossible to buy games
+The company tried to shut them down last year, only backtracking after major uproar from users, and later removed the option to pay via credit card or PayPal, making it almost impossible to buy games.

 Here’s hoping this problem can get fixed, and soon, otherwise it’s yet another argument in favor of only ever buying physical video games.

-Tom is the Tom's Guide's Automotive Editor, which means he can usually be found knee deep in stats the latest and best electric cars, or checking out some sort of driving gadget.
+Tom is the Tom's Guide's UK Phones Editor, tackling the latest smartphone news and vocally expressing his opinions about upcoming features or changes.
 It's long way from his days as editor of Gizmodo UK, when pretty much everything was on the table.
-He’s usually found trying to squeeze another giant Lego set onto the shelf, draining very large cups of coffee, or complaining that Ikea won’t let him buy the stuff he really needs online.
+He’s usually found trying to squeeze another giant Lego set onto the shelf, draining very large cups of coffee, or complaining about how terrible his Smart TV is.